 If Bikram is your jam, this is your spot.
 These folks are Bikram purists and want to share that love with you.
-Classes at their Northeast Denver studio are always heated to 105° (it feels like 200) and make for some intense sweating to match their intense asanas.
-Don’t worry, though, newbies are very much welcome.
+Classes at their Northeast Denver studio are always heated to 105° (it feels like 200) and make for some intense sweating to match their powerful asanas.
+Don’t worry, though — newbies are very much welcome.
 They even offer some tips on etiquette and expectations to ease any apprehension.

 This San Diego-born franchise is expanding all across the nation and finally laid down its mat in Denver.
 At its location in Cherrywood Square in Centennial, yogis can find a clean, minimalistic studio that focuses accessibility and inclusiveness.
 Like the name says, YogaSix offers six different class formats: Y6 101, Y6 Power, Y6 Hot, Y6 Slow Flow, Y6 Sculpt and Flow, and Y6 Stretch.
 Whether you’re trying to slow down and find your breath or challenge your strength, YogaSix has a class for you.
 Fitt Tip: They have plans to expand throughout the city — be on the lookout for new locations to be announced!

 Get the latest news on Denver’s fitness scene.